PTUA logo

 Myth: Car travel is popular, so we should provide more roads

 Fact: This is confusing cause and effect.
-Car travel is popular precisely because we have spent so much on the road system to make it as easy as possible.
-If we invested seriously in public transport, that would become popular too (and we'd save money into the bargain).
-And opinion polls regularly confirm that government action on public transport is more popular than road building, and that public transport can be a vote-winner.
+Car travel is popular precisely because we have spent so much on the road system, in an increasingly futile attempt to make it as easy as possible.
+If we invested seriously in public transport, that would become popular too (and we’d save money into the bargain).
+Meanwhile, opinion polls regularly confirm that government action on public transport is more popular than road building, and that public transport can be a vote-winner.

 Perhaps the first question any public transport advocate is called on to answer is: why bother?
-As Paul Mees writes on the opening page of A Very Public Solution:
+As Paul Mees wrote on the opening page of A Very Public Solution in 2000:

 Patronage has declined since World War II in most developed countries, which seems to suggest that people no longer want public transport.
 Perhaps it is simply a superseded transport technology, like the horse and buggy.
 Many people thought this way in the 1950s when the promise of the car seemed unlimited, and the view retains many adherents.